reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

     </g>
 </svg>

-The left image shows the relation of the joint angles to the angle in the right angle.
+The left image shows the relation of the joint angles to the angle within the right triangle.
-I recommend to draw a pictures with positive angles and values, in general.
+In general, I recommend drawing pictures with positive angles and values.
 The first one is simply $q_1$, whereas the second one is slightly more complicated.
 It is $q_1 + q_2$, see the left image for a visualization.
 This sum is also the orientation of the end-effector denoted by $\phi$.
 Therefore, we visually derive one part of the pose.

 Now, we can find the contributions of each link weighted with a trigonometric function to the $x$ and $y$ coordinates of the end-effector.
-The image in the middel depicts the contribution due to the first right triangle, whereas the image on the right illustrates the contribution due to the second right triangle.
+The image in the middle depicts the contribution due to the first right triangle, whereas the image on the right illustrates the contribution due to the second right triangle.
 With that, we can sum the sine functions for the $y$ value and, we can sum the cosine functions for the $x$ value.

 The pose $\boldsymbol{X}$ is the result of this visual analysis and given by